Rosslare Harbour: Bus transport

-Rosslare Harbour and Rosslare Europort are served by Bus Éireann routes 40, 132, 370, 379 and 385 and Local Link route 387.
-The main routes serving Rosslare Harbour are Bus Éireann Expressway route 40 which provides several services a day to/from Waterford via New Ross and the 387 to Wexford several times daily.
+Rosslare Harbour and Rosslare Europort are served by Bus Éireann routes 132, 370, 379 and Local Link route 387.
+The main routes serving Rosslare Harbour is Route 387 to Wexford several times daily.
 Local route 370 replaces the rail service to Waterford and runs twice a day each way (except Sundays) serving locations in South County Wexford previously served by the railway; Bridgetown, Wellingtonbridge and Campile.
 Expressway route 2 used to link the Harbour with Dublin Airport every hour but was withdrawn in September 2012.
 There is now only one through bus a week to Dublin – route 132 departing Rosslare Europort on Thursday mornings.
 It runs cross-country via Carnew.

+Expressway route 40 used to link the Harbour with Waterford and New Ross but this service was cut in May 2026.